grafana/writers-toolkit/docs/sources/writing-guide/topic-types/task/index.md

 - Additionally, this section can include decisions the user should make or permissions they need to confirm before starting the task.
 - If there are no prerequisites, do not include this section.

+**Steps heading**: The steps heading indicates that the steps are about to begin.

 **Stem sentence:** The stem sentence introduces the steps.
 Use the following convention when you write a stem sentence:
 - To [name of task], follow these steps:
 - Example: To create a dashboard, follow these steps: